Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 4) History
 -------------------------------------------------------------------------------
 Open bugs:
-- [target 1.9] MISSING FEATURE (supertruper1988): Add the possibility to create and save a template file that should be loaded when creating a new map:
-	- In preference form, when setting a template file, ask user if appearance properties of the file should be applied to default appearance?
 - [target 1.9] MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer (it can be a small icon next to the eye icon): necessite une nouvelle version du format BBM
 - [target 1.9] BUG (Matthias): The export window doesn't remember the type of the image file exported
 - [target 1.9] MISSING FEATURE (Ludo): The export window should propose to export on multiple pages: